LePingKYXK/Velocity-ACF/README.md

 - If the user enter "all" or "-1", the program will choose all atoms to calcluate the total VACF.

 Consequently, the program will ask the user to enter the type of window function, e.g. "Gaussian", "BlackmanHarris", "Hamming "or "Hann", ect.

 After all steps of inputs finishing, the calculation begins.

+The result will save as a `.txt` file and the plot will be shown on the screen.

 ### ############################  Let's Try It! ############################ ###